 9. Shop the Markets

-Cozy up in some of the softest sweaters, scarves, shawls, hats, and other goods to ever touch your skin.
+Cozy up in some of the softest sweaters, scarves, shawls, hats, and other goods.
 Alpaca apparel of any color and pattern can be found on every corner, down every alley, and lining every street.
 It’s hard to resist.
 For great deals on these items and many other souvenirs, head to San Pedro Market near the main plaza.
-You’ll also see many other items, including cuy for sale, dried herbs, and a plethora of unique fruits.
+You’ll also see many other items for sale, including cuy, dried herbs, and a plethora of unique fruits.

-10. Take the Best Selfie with a Llama or Alpaca
+10. Take a photo with a Llama or Alpaca

 Did you really go to Cusco if you didn’t take a photo with a cute baby llama or alpaca?
 Just walking around the city, women or children in traditional dress will summon you to take a photo with the irresistibly cute animal they have with them.
-For S/.1 you can take that incredibly touristy, yet potentially frame-worthy photo.
+For a sol or two you can take that incredibly touristy, yet memorable photo.

 11. Stop by the 12-Angled Stone